STANDON WAR MEMORIAL

 September, 1916.
 Born St. Keyne, Cornwall, enlisted Hertford, resident

 Standon.
-Commemorated on the Thievpal Memorial, The Somme, France.
+No known grave.
+Commemorated on Thievpal Memorial, The

 William |